cisco-asp-web/LTRMSI-3000/lab_5/lab_5-guide.md

 * Understand the SRv6 Fabric Load Balancing use case
 * Familiarity of the SRv6 stack available in Linux
 * Understanding of SONiC's SRv6 uSID shift-and-forward capabilities
+* Familiarity with the idea exposing SRv6 services to AI training frameworks and schedulers
 * Bonus if time allows: familiarity with the open-source Jalapeno project, its API, and UI

 ## Host-Based SRv6 for Intelligent Fabric Load Balancing